In this article, we are going to identify the components of ILS, their functions, technical details and positions in an aerodrome environment.

 Localizer is lateral indication component of ILS.
 Antennas of localizer produce frequencies between 108 and 112 Mhz.
 The radio beams transmitted by the Localizer antenna is received by the receiver device in the cockpit of airplane and makes the guidance of lateral position.
 Localizer antennas are usually located in the end of the runway in use.
 Moreover, it is located around 300 meters from end of the runway.
 See the image below.

 Let’s continue with glide path:

 Glide Path is vertical indication component of ILS.
 Antenna of glide path produces frequencies between 328 – 336 Mhz.
-The radio signal of GP is received by the receiver in the cockpit of airplane.
+The receiver in the cockpit of the airplane receives the radio signal of the GP.
 Usually GP aims 3 degree descend angle to the airplane which is thought to be the smoothest and the most comfortable descent slope on final approach section.
 On the other hand, under exceptional circumstances (approach type, geography…) different descent slopes other than 3 degrees may be operational.

 Glide path antenna is located around 100 meters left or right side of the runway in use and around 600 meters from the threshold of runway in use.
 See the image below.